franklx/petite-vue/README.md

-# petite-vue-pro
+# @franklx/petite-vue

-'petite-vue-pro' forked from 'petite-vue', in order to expand some other commonly used functions, such as 'watch'.
+'@franklx/petite-vue' forked from 'petite-vue', in order to expand some other commonly used functions, such as 'watch'.
 Examples are 'in examples/watch.html'.

 # petite-vue